pascalgolec/StructuralDDP.jl/docs/src/index.md

 sol = solve(prob)
 ```

 The result of `solve` is a solution object.
-We can retreive th value function with `value` and the policy function with `policy`.
+We can retreive the value function with `value` and the policy function with `policy`.
 For example, the value and policy for the fifth grid point of the `K` and the third grid point of `z` are:
 ```julia
 value(sol)[5, 3] # 18.9
 policy(sol)[5, 3] # 0.611